 (Testimony of Bulagat Bukhasheev)

-Now we will cut your meat, we will cook it, to make you ripen.
-You will lie dead, and we will put your meat back and you’ll come back to life, as a shaman.
-No other meat will be cooked for you, so you need to know your own.
-If we apply someone else’s meat, then stupidity will come out!
+“Now we will cut your flesh, cook it, and make you ripen.
+You will die, and we will put your flesh back together—then you will be reborn as a shaman.
+No other meat will be cooked for you, so you must know your own.
+If we replace it with someone else’s flesh, then only foolishness will emerge!”

 (Testimony of Bulagat Bukhasheev)